-Google Pixel 7 Pro vs Pixel 7: Rumoured differences
+Google Pixel 7 Pro vs Pixel 7: What's the difference?

-(Pocket-lint) - Google is expected to fully reveal the Pixel 7 Pro and Pixel 7 during an event on 6 October, though having teased the devices already, coupled with the plethora of leaks, there isn't much we don't already know.
+Google fully revealed the Pixel 7 Pro and Pixel 7 during an event on 6 October 2022 following several months of teasers.

+The two devices succeed the excellent Pixel 6 Pro and Pixel 6, bringing several updates in hardware, a refined design and some exciting new features.

-Of course, the event will confirm whether the rumours are accurate or not but until then, we have compared what we've heard so far to help you see what the differences are between the Pixel 7 Pro and the Pixel 7 and decide which might be the right one for you.
+If you're wondering what the differences are between the Pixel 7 Pro and the Pixel 7 and which you should buy, we have you covered.
+Here is how the Pixel 7 Pro and the Pixel 7 compare to help you work out which is the right one for you.

 Price

-Based on the rumours, the Google Pixel 7 will start at $599 in the US - the same as the Pixel 6, while the Pixel 7 Pro will start at $899 in the US - again the same as the Pixel 6 Pro.
+The Google Pixel 7 starts at $599 in the US and £599 in the UK - the same as the Pixel 6, while the Pixel 7 Pro starts at $899 in the US and £899 in the UK - again the same as the Pixel 6 Pro.

-It's not currently clear if the new devices will be priced the same in the UK or Europe as their predecessors, but either way, the Pixel 7 Pro will be more expensive than the standard Pixel 7, likely by several hundred Pounds, Euros and Dollars.
+The Pixel 7 Pro is therefore quite a bit more expensive than the standard Pixel 7, though there are a number of reasons for that, which we will take you through below.

 Design